-- A. Use of Data and Products - B. Summary of Data Collected by the Yakama Nation relative to Yakima River Spring Chinook Salmon and the Cle Elum Spring Chinook Supplementation and Research Facility - C. 2019 Annual Chandler Certification for Yearling Out-migrating Spring Chinook Smolt - D. Survival to McNary Dam for PIT-tagged Spring Chinook Salmon smolts released at Roza Dam from 1999--2019 - E. Coho juvenile outmigration (Smolt-to-Smolt) survival study of the Yakima Basin from 1999-2019 - F. Juvenile Outmigration Survival study of Yakima Basin Summer Chinook Smolts to Prosser and McNary Dams, 2009-2019
+- A. Use of Data and Products - B. Summary of Data Collected by the Yakama Nation relative to Yakima River Spring Chinook Salmon and the Cle Elum Spring Chinook Supplementation and Research Facility - C. 2020 Annual Chandler Certification for Out-migrating Spring (Yearling) Chinook Smolts - D. Survival to McNary Dam for PIT-tagged Spring Chinook Salmon smolts released at Roza Dam from 1999--2020 - E. Juvenile Coho outmigration survival and adult Coho returns to the Yakima Basin, 1999-2020 - F. Juvenile Outmigration Survival of Yakima Basin Summer Chinook Smolts to Prosser and McNary Dams, 2009-2020